minimal3dp/minimal3dp.github.io/content/en/projects/journal/_index.md

 As I plan projects, I wanted a place where I could gather my thoughts and plans.
 I also want to start keeping project journals.
 {{% /pageinfo %}}

-Unfortunately, it usually takes me a while to work on my various projects.
+It usually takes me a while to work on my various projects.
 I store references all over the place.
 I am hoping that this could be a place for me to gather everything.
+As I work in a project, I would like to be able to document the process.

-I actually have alot of projects planned for Minimal 3DP.
+I have alot of projects planned for Minimal 3DP.
 I look forward to getting to work and sharing.